markopi/aql-idea/README.md

 ### Define ehr servers

 - Open AQL tool window.
-- In Data Sources tab, click configure button.
+- In Servers tab, click Configure button.
-- Add one or more servers by clicking + button and configuring server properties.
+- Add one or more servers by clicking + button and configure server properties.
   Test button will test the configuration by making a test request to the current server
-- Ok to save the server configuration
+- Click Ok to save the server configuration

-Servers will now be listed in the AQL Servers tab.
+Servers will now be listed in the Servers tab inside the AQL tool window.
 To choose the currently active server, double-click on it.
 Currently active server has an icon next to it.

 ### Aql editing